-Through our Young Community, Arts Emergency will continue to support young people by offering information, advice and guidance, access to cultural events and bespoke opportunities until they turn 26 to help them thrive in the creative and cultural industries.
-They can join a Community Discord to network with over 1,000 past mentees, and they have the opportunity to join Arts Emergency's Youth Collective.
+After the year of mentoring is complete, mentees will be invited to a Celebration Event (you're invited too!) and they can opt to join our 'Young Community' when they turn 18.
+Through the Young Community, Arts Emergency will continue to support them by offering mentoring and coaching opportunities, work experience, access to cultural events and expert advice until the age of 26.
+They can join a Community Discord to network with over 1000 past mentees, and they have the opportunity to join Arts Emergency's Youth Collective.